Humancannonball/DevOps-project/README.md

 ## Terraform Configuration

 This folder contains high-level Terraform definitions for provisioning AKS and related Azure resources.

+## Terraform Resources

+The Terraform configuration in this project includes the following resources:
+- **azurerm_resource_group**: Creates resource groups in Azure.
+- **azurerm_virtual_network**: Creates a virtual network in Azure.
+- **azurerm_user_assigned_identity**: Creates a user-assigned identity for the AKS cluster.
+- **azurerm_kubernetes_cluster**: Creates the Azure Kubernetes Service (AKS) cluster.
+- **azurerm_storage_account**: Creates a storage account for storing Terraform state files.
+- **azurerm_container_registry**: Creates an Azure Container Registry (ACR) for storing Docker images.

+## Kubernetes Resources

+The Kubernetes resources managed by this project include:
+- **Deployments**: Manages the deployment of application components.
+- **Services**: Exposes the application components to the network.
+- **Ingress**: Manages external access to the services.
+- **HorizontalPodAutoscaler**: Automatically scales the number of pods based on resource usage.
+- **ServiceAccount**: Manages service accounts for the application components.

+## Flux Configuration and Workflows

+The Flux configuration and workflows in this project include:
+- **GitRepository**: Defines the source repository for the Flux configuration.
+- **Kustomization**: Manages the application of Kubernetes manifests.
+- **HelmRelease**: Manages the deployment of Helm charts.
+- **HelmRepository**: Defines the Helm repositories used by the project.
+- **GitHub Actions**: Automates the deployment process using CI/CD pipelines.

+## GitHub Actions Workflows

+The GitHub Actions workflows in this project include:
+- **Terraform Deploy**: Automates the deployment of infrastructure using Terraform.
+- **Terraform Destroy**: Automates the destruction of infrastructure using Terraform.
+- **App Deploy**: Automates the deployment of the application to the Kubernetes cluster using Helm and Flux.

 ## Purpose and Contents